yuslavihe/QRSNTU/Website/Files/Prerequisite Guidelines.md

 # 📋 Application Prerequisite Guidelines — Quantitative Research Society \@NTU

-QRS\@NTU is an advanced, research-focused society.
+ Quantitative Research Society \@NTU is an advanced, research-focused society.
 To ensure applicants are prepared for the rigor of our workshops, all applicants must complete foundational coursework in **mathematics, statistics, and programming**.

 Applicants may satisfy prerequisites through: